-The Toronto branch executive is introducing a new way of thanking volunteers for all the work that they—you!—do.
+In September 2012 the Toronto branch executive introduced a new way of thanking volunteers for all the work that they—you!—do.

-Starting in the Fall of 2012, every member will get a my rEwArds Card, with eight blank boxes on it.
-Every time you volunteer, you get a check from a member of the Toronto branch executive.
+Every member gets a my rEwArds Card, with eight blank boxes on it.
+Every time you volunteer, you can collect a check from a member of the Toronto branch executive.
 When you get eight checks, you qualify for a prize.
 You get your choice of:

 • One free seminar